-Can A Convicted Felon Have Bullets Or Go To The Shooting Range?
+Can A Convicted Felon Go To The Shooting Range in California?

 It is illegal to own, use or possess any firearms or bullets if you have a felony on your record and I see a lot of cases where people are going to the shooting range and shooting a weapon.
 Now normally, they’re not going to catch you at the shooting range because law enforcement isn’t typically there, and obviously the people who are in charge of the shooting range really aren’t looking to get their customers in trouble.